“Hidden” taxes you may not know about.

 |Taxable component – untaxed element||Marginal tax rate1, 10% tax offset applies|

 |Pension – deceased and primary beneficiary both under age 60|

 |Taxable component – taxed element||Marginal tax rate1, 15% tax offset applies|

 |Paid to Non Tax-Dependant|

 |Lump sum only|

 |Taxable component – untaxed element||32%|

 Superannuation continues to be the most efficient way to fund your retirement, although there are intricacies within it that can catch you out if you are not careful.
-With any superannuation planning, it is important to get the right advice form a professional.
-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge to explore how professional advice can help you.
+With any superannuation planning, it is important to get the right advice from a professional.
+Schedule a no-obligation Discovery Chat with us to explore how professional advice can help you.